cliansang/uwb-tracking-ros/README.md

-# ROS Interface for Decawave's DWM1001 and EVK1000 Dev-Boards Demos
+# ROS Interface for the Demos of Decawave's DWM1001 and EVK1000 Dev-Boards

 This repo extends the ROS interfaces provided by <https://github.com/TIERS/ros-dwm1001-uwb-localization.git> and <https://github.com/20chix/dwm1001_ros.git> for the UWB-based tracking purposes of multiple tags using DWM1001 Devlopment boards, specifically MDEK1001 Dev-boards.
 For TREK1000/EVK1000 configuation, we wrote the interface from scratch.
 The code has been tested under Ubuntu 20.04/ROS noetic distribution.